-of the Federal Poverty Guidelines represents an individual earning minimum wage.

-- 2. Patients with household income that exceeds 150 percent (150%) but is less than 300 percent (300%) of the Federal Poverty Guidelines will be eligible for a sliding scale discount of the patient portion of billed charges. - Medically needy patient accounts will be considered on a case-by-case basis by 3. the Financial Assistance Committee.
+- current Federal Poverty Guidelines which represents an individual earning minimum wage. - 2.
+Patients with household income that exceeds 200% but is less than 500% of the Federal Poverty Guidelines will be eligible for a sliding scale discount of the patient portion of billed charges. - 3.
+Medically needy patient accounts will be considered on a case-by-case basis by the Assistant Director of Patient Financial Services.
 The discounts to be applied will be based on a determination of what the family could reasonably be expected to pay, based on a review of current disposable income and expenses. - 4.
-Individuals who are deemed eligible by the State of Maryland to receive assistance under the Violent Crime Victims Compensation Act or the Sexual Assault Victims Compensation Act shall be deemed eligible for financial assistance at a level to be determined on a case-by-case basis by the Financial Assistance Committee. - Financial assistance applications will be considered as long as an account is open 5. or when a change in patient financial status is determined. - After the financial assistance adjustment has been computed, the remaining 6. balances will be treated in accordance with Patient Financial Services policies regarding self-pay balances.
+Individuals who are deemed eligible by the State of Maryland to receive assistance under the Violent Crime Victims Compensation Act or the Sexual Assault Victims Compensation Act shall be deemed eligible for financial assistance at a level to be determined on a case-by-case basis by the Assistant Director of Patient Financial Services. - 5.
+Financial assistance applications will be considered as long as an account is open or when a change in patient financial status is determined. - 6.
+After the financial assistance adjustment has been computed, the remaining balances will be treated in accordance with Patient Financial Services policies regarding self-pay balances.
 Payment terms will be established on the basis of a reasonable proportion of disposable income negotiated with the patient.
 No interest charges will accrue to the account balance while payments are being made.
-This also applies to payments made through a collection agency. - Β. Identification of Potentially Eligible Patients - Where possible, prior to the admission of the patient, Admitting will conduct a 1. pre-admission interview with the patient, the guarantor, and/or his/her legal representative.
+This also applies to payments made through a collection agency.

+B. Identification of Potentially Eligible Patients

+- 1. Where possible, prior to the admission of the patient, Admitting will conduct a pre-admission interview with the patient, the guarantor, and/or his/her legal representative.
 If a pre-admission interview is not possible, this interview should be conducted upon admission or as soon as possible thereafter.
 In the case of an emergency admission, the Hospital's evaluation of payment alternatives should not take place until the required medical care has been provided.
-At the time of the initial interview, the following information should be gathered: - a) Routine and comprehensive demographic data. - b) Complete information regarding all existing third party coverage. - 2.
+At the time of the initial interview, the following information should be gathered: - a.
+Routine and comprehensive demographic data. - b.
+Complete information regarding all existing third party coverage. - 2.
 Identification of potentially eligible patients can take place at any time during the rendering of services or during the collection process. - 3.
 Those patients who may qualify for financial assistance from a governmental program should be referred to the appropriate program, such as Medicaid, prior to consideration for financial assistance. - 4.
-Prior to an account being authorized for the filing of suit, a final review of the account will be conducted and approved by the Corporate Director of Patient Financial Services to make sure that no application for financial assistance was ever received.
-Prior to a summons being filed, the CFO's approval is required.
-Dimensions Healthcare System Facilities will not request body attachments from the court system for payment of an outstanding account; however it is recognized that the court system may take this action independently.
+Prior to an account being authorized for the filing of suit, a final review of the account will be conducted and approved by the Assistant Director of Patient Financial Services to make sure that no application for financial assistance was ever received.
+The Associate Vice President for Patient Financial Services must authorize a filing of summons.
+DHS will not request body attachments from the court system for payment of an outstanding account; however it is recognized that the court system may take this action independently.